NiltonFirmino/NiltonFirmino/README.md

 #### About Me

-- 🤔 &nbsp; Exploring new technologies and developing applications using flutter.
+- 🤔 &nbsp; Exploring new technologies and developing applications using flutter/DART.
 - 🌱 &nbsp; Learning more about Flutter, App Design and Dart.

 #### Programming languages and tools: